 United States v.
 Armenta-Castro, 227 F.3d 1255 (10th Cir.
-2000) (a district court may not grant a downward departure from an otherwise applicable guideline sentencing range on the ground that, had the defendant been prosecuted in another federal district, the defendant may have benefitted from the charging or plea-bargaining policies of the United States Attorney in that district).
+2000) (affirming denial of departure based on sentencing disparities in illegal reentry cases, stating that a district court may not grant a downward departure on the ground that, had the defendant been prosecuted in another federal district, the defendant may have benefitted from the charging or plea-bargaining policies of the United States Attorney in that district).